Table of Contents

 Getting further help

 If you have any trouble with running jobs on Odyssey, first check the comprehensive Running Jobs page and our FAQ.
 Then, if your questions aren't answered there, feel free to contact us at RCHelp.
 Tell us the job ID of the job in question.
-Also provide us with what script you ran and the error and output files as well.
+Also provide us with what script you ran, the error and output files, and where they're located as well.
 The output of

 module list is helpful, too.